 ASE is committed to ensuring a robust cardiovascular ultrasound workforce to meet growing patient care demands.
 ASE advocates for reducing administrative burdens, particularly prior authorization requirements, that divert professionals from patient care while supporting initiatives to alleviate physician burnout and improve work-life balance.
 ASE champions recruitment and retention of echocardiographers and sonographers through enhanced training programs and professional development opportunities, including expanding Graduate Medical Education slots to train future echocardiographers.
-The Society also supports maintaining telehealth flexibilities that improve access to specialized cardiac care and protecting loan forgiveness programs that enable medical students to pursue cardiovascular specialties, ensuring adequate physician capacity to maintain high-quality echocardiographic services nationwide.
+The Society also supports maintaining telehealth flexibilities that improve access to specialized cardiac care, protecting loan forgiveness programs that enable medical students to pursue cardiovascular specialties, and strengthening pathways for specialty physicians to practice in rural and underserved communities.
+These efforts ensure adequate physician capacity to maintain high-quality echocardiographic services nationwide, particularly in areas facing critical workforce shortages.

 Increasing Graduate Medical Education Slots